McGill-ECSE321-Winter2019/ecse321-group-project-05-1/README.md

  - As a returning student, you need to only enter COOPID once,and the system will remember the ID till you logout.
  - Fixed a bug where "Welcome Student" was not displayed when the frontend was deployed to heroku!
  - Enhanced UI, by adding calender and options on the "addcoop" page.
 Previously they were all text fields.
+ - New Screenshots and Main User Documentation can be found at https://github.com/McGill-ECSE321-Winter2019/ecse321-group-project-05-1/wiki/User-Documentation